creacore-team/event-ts/README.md

 # @creacore/event-ts
 ## Description
-The library event-ts is a standalone typescript library for managing event.
-It make heavy use of type system in order to provide helpful hints and compilation errors.
-It provide a decorator [`@Event`](#event_decorator) to create new event classes and a static class [`EventManager`](#eventmanager) to listen, dispatch and manage all events.
+The library event-ts is a standalone typescript library for managing events.
+It makes heavy use of type system in order to provide helpful hints and compilation errors.
+It provides a decorator [`@Event`](#event_decorator) to create new event classes and a static class [`EventManager`](#eventmanager) to listen, dispatch and manage all events.

 ---